azurecitadel/azurecitadel.github.io/workshops/terraform/lab2.md

 ## End of Lab 2

 We have reached the end of the lab.
-You have learned some basics about Terraform HCL files, and gone through the standard Terraform workflow for creating and destroying Azure resources.
+You have started to use variables and functions, and we are now working nicely with Visual Studio Code.

 Your .tf files should look similar to those in <https://github.com/richeney/terraform-lab2>.